guilhermesad/rspotify/README.md

 get '/auth/spotify/callback', to: 'users#spotify'
 ```

-Remember you need to white-list this callback URI with Spotify.
+Remember you need to tell Spotify this address is white-listed.
 You can do this by adding it to the Redirect URIs list in your [application page](https://developer.spotify.com/my-applications).
 An example of Redirect URI would be http://localhost:3000/auth/spotify/callback.

 Finally, create a new RSpotify User with the response received: